This Page was last reviewed and changed on October 18th, 2021

 Worldwide, the overwhelming majority of recreational drugs are illegal; in the UK, up until fairly recently a significant number of recently developed substances of abuse were not prohibited, but as of 2016 formerly “legal highs” (technically known as “new psychoactive substances” (NPS) have been banned and their possession and supply can have serious consequences, including prison.

 The most commonly consumed is cannabis (aka marijuana, pot, weed, puff, ganja and a number of other street names), a drug obtained or derived from the cannabis plant which is typically smoked But can be eaten, inhaled as a vapour or – thanks to its growing acceptability worldwide consumed as a medicine.

 The consumption of cannabis has been part of human life in one way or another for thousands of years, and today many people view it as a harmless pastime, with a great many people in the UK calling for laws in this country to be changed to allow its decriminalisation or legalisation in line with a growing number of countries and states worldwide.

-After cannabis, the most popular illegal drug in the UK – which has the highest rates of drug consumption in Europe and one of the highest in the world – is cocaine, a highly psychologically addictive stimulant of the central nervous system (CNS) derived from the coca plant.
+Cocaine is the second most popular illegal substance in the UK.
+A highly psychologically addictive stimulant of the central nervous system (CNS) derived from the coca plant.

 Like cocaine, MDMA acts primarily by increasing the quantity of chemicals in the brain including serotonin, dopamine, and noradrenaline; unlike cocaine, it also has mildly hallucinogenic effects.
 Because it is often supplied in tablet form, what is sold as ecstasy may not actually be MDMA but any of a number of other stimulants or hallucinogens, or indeed completely different substances some of which may be extremely harmful to the user.